earp-lab/earp-lab.github.io/README.md

 ## Three ways to update the site

-**1. Edit `data.js` directly on GitHub (Yuxin, or anyone).** Minor coding needed.
+### 1. Edit `data.js` directly on GitHub (Yuxin, or anyone).
+Minor coding needed.
 All instructions can be found in `data.js`.

-**2. Hand it to Claude (Brian).** Drop the new publication, person, or update into a chat and ask Claude to edit `data.js`.
-Claude commits the change.

-**3. Use the editor (Yuxin, or anyone).** No coding needed:

-1. Open `admin.html` in a web browser (double-click the file, or open it from the live site at `/admin.html`).
-2. Add or edit people, publications, and news using the forms.
-3. Click **Download data.js**.
-4. On GitHub, open the repository, click `data.js`, click the pencil/upload, and replace it with the file you just downloaded.
-Commit.
-The site updates in a minute or two.

-### Adding a person's photo
+#### Adding a person's photo
 - Add image files in `assets/headshots/` (square photos look best).
 See existing headshots for naming convention.
 - In `data.js`, set "image:" to the link to that image `assets/headshots/yourfile.jpg`.
 - If a photo is missing or fails to load, the site shows the person's initials instead.

-### Adding a publication
+#### Adding a publication
 - Add paper pdf files in `publications/`.
 See existing pdfs for naming convention.
 - In `data.js`, paste the citation in APA 7th format after "citation:" (to italicise a journal title or volumn number, wrap it in `<em>…</em>`).
 - Set "featured:" to true to also show it on the Home page.
 - Set "pdf:" to the link to that pdf `publications/yourfile.pdf`.

+### 2. Hand it to Claude (Brian).
+Drop the new publication, person, or update into a chat and ask Claude to edit `data.js`.
+Claude commits the change.

+### 3. Use the editor (Yuxin, or anyone).
+No coding needed:
+1. Open `admin.html` in a web browser (double-click the file, or open it from the live site at `/admin.html`).
+2. Add or edit people, publications, and news using the forms.
+3. Click **Download data.js**.
+4. On GitHub, open the repository, click `data.js`, click the pencil/upload, and replace it with the file you just downloaded.
+Commit.
+The site updates in a minute or two.

 ## Hosting at a custom domain (e.g. earplab.org)